Santius0/comp-6940-project-interaction/README.md

 ### Installation Guide - See [Django Getting Started](https://www.djangoproject.com/start/) for additional assistance.
 1. Clone the repository
 2. Fill out .env with valid Spotify API credentials.
 See [Spotify Web API](https://developer.spotify.com/documentation/web-api/quick-start/).
       This file should have no whitespaces outside of quotes.
-Example: SPOTIFY_API_KEY='api-key' will work but SPOTIFY_API_KEY = 'api-key' will not.
+Example: SPOTIFY_API_KEY='api-key' will work but SPOTIFY_API_KEY = 'api-key' will not.<br/>
+      UPDATE: Decided to leave the Spotify keys in to allow for easier installation and grading.
+Will just delete them and regenerate them in about a month.

-3. Create and activate a virtual environment a virtual environment in the project's root directory.
+4. Create and activate a virtual environment a virtual environment in the project's root directory.
 See [Virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).
-4. Install the application requirements in the virtual environment via "pip install -r requirements.txt" from the project's root directory.
+5. Install the application requirements in the virtual environment via "pip install -r requirements.txt" from the project's root directory.
-5. Run the application locally using "python manage.py runserver" when in the projects root directory with the created virtual environment active.
+6. Run the application locally using "python manage.py runserver" when in the projects root directory with the created virtual environment active.

 ### About the application